cylinderlight/udp2serial/README.md

 Setup procedure:

-on linino the serial port is attached the the console and the kernel messages are also sent to the serial for proper functioning the console must be disabled editing /etc/inittab
+on linino the serial port is attached the the console and the kernel messages are also sent to the serial.
+For proper functioning the console must be disabled editing /etc/inittab
 commenting this line
  #ttyATH0::askfirst:/bin/ash --login

-to avoid as much as possible the kernel messages set the log level filter to very low, this can be done on the luci interface under the menu: system/system | Logging - Log output level = Emergency

-and rebooting
+ effect of this requires a reboot

+The startup script of version 1.1 takes care to mute the kernal messages executing echo 0 > /proc/sys/kernel/printk before lounching the service

 copy udp2serial.py and slip.py in /usr/bin of the Yun
 for example using scp: